Long Island Soccer Referee Association

 • If contact was of a nature that a crime was possibly committed (physical assault i.e. being struck, bumped, pushed, or spat on), the referee is to contact local law enforcement immediately and fill out a formal complaint at the venue.
 This way, any witnesses who can support the referee’s story will be on record with the police as well.

-• As soon as possible (preferably the same day) the referee is to contact the president of your local referee association, the SRA (Joe Brosi) Email:[email protected], the SYRA (Piero Olcese Email:[email protected]), and the ENY State Association President (Adult Game: Sal Rapaglia Phone: (917) 371-5188 Email:[email protected] – Youth Game: Richard Chistano Phone: (718) 343-6619 Email:[email protected]).
-Contact Should be preferably be by phone.
+• As soon as possible (preferably the same day) the referee is to contact the president of your local referee association, the SRA (Joe Brosi) Email:[email protected], and the SYRA (Cheyrl Aronson Email:[email protected]).

 • Fill out a USSF Referee Game and Supplemental Report and submit to the proper State governing body (ENYYSA, ENYSASA) for the match.
 Be clear and complete, but calm and unemotional.
 Make NO recommendations or suggestions as to what you feel should be done.
 Simply state the facts.
 Be sure to send copies to all three individuals in step listed in Step 4.